tomcollins/json-schema-static-docs/gh-pages/examples/draft-07/user.md

             "const": "seymour_butz",
             "readOnly": true,
             "description": "This is a description",
-            "$comment": "This is a comment",
+            "$comment": "This is a comment"
-            "isRequired": true
         },
         "password": {
             "type": "string",
             "title": "Password",
             "writeOnly": true,
-            "description": "A write only password property",
+            "description": "A write only password property"
-            "isRequired": false
         }
     }
 }